ome/omero-documentation/developers/Omero/Server/Aop.rst

 properly if at all.
 Instead, an advised objects can only be acquired from the Spring ((Omero Context\|context)).

-By and large, only the `API service methods </ome/wiki/OmeroApi>`_ are advised in OMERO.
+By and large, only the :ref:`API service methods </developers/Omero/Module/Api>` are advised in OMERO.

 Why
 ---